Ohio Turnpike Toll.com

 Ohio Turnpike fees 2026

 Every fee the Ohio Turnpike can charge you in 2026, from the toll at the gantry to the administrative add-ons that appear when invoices go unpaid.
-What is genuinely a fee, what is a refundable deposit, and what is a misunderstanding people often have about the system.
+What is genuinely a fee, what is a prepaid balance, and what is a misunderstanding people often have about the system.

 Quick answer: The toll itself is the only fee you pay if you do everything right.
-E-ZPass has a refundable $25 deposit and a $0.75 monthly maintenance fee that vanishes on the 30th trip in any month.
-Toll By Plate invoices add $5-25 in administrative fees only if they go unpaid past the due date.
+E-ZPass has a $25 initial deposit (which prepays your tolls), a one-time $3 activation charge, and a $0.75 monthly lease fee that vanishes at 30 trips in any month.
+Unpaid-toll invoices add a $5 fee only if not paid by the due date.

 The toll itself

 The base "fee" on the Ohio Turnpike is the toll.
-It is set by the 2024-2028 Schedule of Tolls and varies by vehicle class, miles travelled, and payment method.
+It is set by the official 2026 Schedule of Tolls and varies by vehicle class, entry/exit pair, and payment method.
 There is no service charge added on top.

 Charge typeAmount 2026Trigger